CtrlK

 Progressive Disclosure

-The content is well-structured with clear sections (Overview, Prerequisites, Instructions, Output, Error Handling, Examples, Resources), but it's a monolithic document with no bundle files.
-The detailed error handling table, extensive examples, and resources could be split into separate reference files.
-For a skill of this length (~120 lines of substantive content), some content would benefit from being in supporting files with clear references from the main SKILL.md.
+The content is well-structured with clear sections (Overview, Instructions, Output, Error Handling, Examples, Resources), but it's a monolithic document with no bundle files.
+The error handling table and examples sections are substantial and could be split into separate reference files.
+External links are provided but no internal file references exist.

 2 / 3